To qualify for ADAP services, a person must meet the following criteria:

 - Complete the Department’s ADAP Online Application;

 - Qualify financially, which will be accessed as follows using the current Federal Poverty Level published annually by the U.S. Department of Health and Human Services for the size of the household

 - Not eligible for medical assistance through the Illinois Department of Healthcare & Family Services, Medical Assistance Program on the date drugs are obtained.
-[Individuals with a financial/medical assistance application pending or in a spend-down unmet status may participate];

 - If eligible for health insurance coverage, the company must be willing to participate with the contracted dispensing pharmacy for dispensing and billing purposes and only drugs on the ADAP Formulary will be covered.
 In addition, applicant’s insurance company cannot mandate greater than 30 day medication fills.
 If either of these two requirements are not compatible with the applicant’s insurance policy, then the applicant is NOT eligible for ADAP services (provide a clear copy of the front and back of the insurance card);